Best DNS Servers for Gaming 2026 [Ranked]

 Google's Public DNS has a network of global servers that often provide a reliable connection while also offering protection against DNS spoofing and DDoS attacks to enhance your security posture.

 The main thing to consider with Google DNS is its privacy policy.
-They log data, including your IP address, and can also store information related to your ISP and location, which can be seen as an invasion of privacy for many users.
+They log data, including your IP address, and can also store information about your ISP and location, which many users see as an invasion of privacy.

 • Primary DNS: 8.8.8.8